sap-tutorials/Tutorials/tutorials/angular-filters/angular-filters.md

     ![Change the title bar to display the computed item count](3-2.png)

-3. Now run your application.
+3. Now, run your application.
 As you type in a filter, the item count will change as the list changes

     ![Show the title bar with the correct item count](3-3.png)